TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 In this lab, you complete your code generator to handle arbitrary MiniJava programs.

+## Overview

+### Objectives

+1. Write MiniJava programs and corresponding Jasmin programs which cover the following constructs:

+    * classes with fields,
+    * methods with parameters and local variables,
+    * variable and field access,
+    * both kinds of assignments,
+    * method calls with arguments.

+2. Extend your code generator to handle these constructs.

+### Submission

+You need to submit your MiniJava project on Blackboard.
+As part of your submission, we ask you to provide a short paragraph explaining the organisation of your MiniJava examples, the corresponding Jasmin files, and your Stratego files.
+When you solved challenges, you should provide another paragraph sketching your approach.
+The deadline for submission is January 8, 17:59.

+### Grading

 ## Detailed Instructions

 ### Write Even More Jasmin Code